gasduster99/sppComp/try1/try1_2.md

 Finally, further large changes to the methods proposed here might include a true multivariate handling of the likelihood.
-The Beta-Binomial univariate model, used here, suggests that the multivariate Dirichelette-Multinomial extension might be a good model for these data.
+The Beta-Binomial univariate model, used here, suggests that the multivariate Dirichelet-Multinomial extension might be a good model for these data.
 We have yet to get these models to practically compute, although they would likely impose much needed, and appropriate, structure across the many species of this system.